 All it takes is having a checklist of how life would be better once you achieve your goal.

 When it comes to weight loss – focus on how good you will look and feel when you drop a pant size instead of putting attention on how not losing weight will mean continued unhappiness about your appearance.

-Jennifer DiGregorio – co-founder of Healthletica, Health Coach & creator of the Lifestyle Change Program
+Written by: Jennifer DiGregorio – co-founder of Healthletica & Health Coach

 Is weight loss and better health on your list of New Year’s resolutions?

-If so, I encourage you to join my FREE 14-day smoothie challenge to experience a simple and natural approach for weight loss and better health this new year.
+If so, join Jennifer’s FREE 14-day smoothie challenge to experience a simple and natural approach for weight loss and better health this new year.